 - These humors, known as “melancholic“, “Phlegmatic“, “choleric“, or “sanguine“, were brought up by the Greek philosopher Hippocrates.

-- They are linked to the four elements which represent the bodily fluids: earth (black bile), air (blood), water (phlegm) and fire (yellow bile). physicians would diagnose illnesses based on the combination of these.
+- They are linked to the four elements which represent bodily fluids: earth (black bile), air (blood), water (phlegm), and fire (yellow bile). physicians would diagnose illnesses based on the combination of these.

 3. The most important part of the Immune system is the blood cells.

 - The blood cells are the basis for the development and functioning of the immune system.

 - The white blood cells form the precursors of the immune cells such as leukocytes, lymphocytes, and the antibodies that help protect the body from the attack of foreign pathogens.